harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### How often does Harness upgrade the kubectl binary version within the delegate?

-We don't have regular upgrade schedule, but we maintain a list of [Supported platforms and technologies](/docs/platform/platform-whats-supported).
+We don't have a regular upgrade schedule, but we maintain a list of [Supported platforms and technologies](/docs/platform/platform-whats-supported).

 You can also customize the kubectl binary version using `INIT_SCRIPT`.